 Niger seed used to be called thistle, but it is not the noxious thistle weed we see growing on roadsides.
 It typically will not germinate under your feeders since the USDA requires that all niger seed imported to this country be heat-treated to sterilize the seed.

 Niger is an agricultural crop imported primarily from India, Ethiopia, Nepal and Burma (Myanmar).
 In these countries, it is processed into both cooking and lighting oil.
-You may also see it called Nyger®.
+You may also see it called nyjer or Nyger®.

 3) NIGER SEED HAS A SHELL

 As small as it is, a niger seed does have a shell.
 If you think birds aren't eating the seed because you see some on the ground, examine it more closely: you may be seeing mostly the thin niger hulls.